-The VIPEr Fellows project is supported by a 5-year grant from the National Science Foundation’s Improving Undergraduate STEM Education (IUSE) program.
-A primary project goal is to develop, test, and refine a flexible, foundation-level inorganic chemistry course.
+The VIPEr Fellows project was supported by a 5-year grant from the National Science Foundation’s Improving Undergraduate STEM Education (IUSE) program.
+A primary project goal was to develop, test, and refine a flexible, foundation-level inorganic chemistry course.

-The grant will support three cohorts of twenty faculty who will each develop their own “VIPEr-ized” foundation-level inorganic chemistry.
-Through classroom observations, analysis of student work, surveys of students, and interviews with faculty, we will generate data on how changes in the classroom affect student learning, interest, and motivation.
-The project will also investigate how IONiC may encourage the adoption of evidence-based classroom practices.
+The grant supported three cohorts of twenty faculty who each developed their own “VIPEr-ized” foundation-level inorganic chemistry.
+Through classroom observations, analysis of student work, surveys of students, and interviews with faculty, we generated data on how changes in the classroom affect student learning, interest, and motivation.
+The project also investigated how IONiC may encourage the adoption of evidence-based classroom practices.

 While the VIPEr Fellows project is concluding, IONiC will continue our summer faculty development workshops, where we develop new learning objects, grow the community, and have a lot of fun!